Battle of Cape Matapan: Air attacks

-Cunningham's force, which had been attempting to rendezvous with Pridham-Wippell, launched an attack by Fairey Albacore torpedo bombers from HMS Formidable at 09:38.
+Cunningham's force, which had been attempting to rendezvous with Pridham-Wippell, launched an attack with Fairey Albacore torpedo bombers from HMS Formidable at 09:38.
 They attacked Vittorio Veneto without direct effect, but the required manoeuvring made it difficult for the Italian ships to maintain their pursuit.
 The Italian ships fired 152, 100 and 90 mm guns and also 37, 20 and 13.2 mm guns when at close range, repelling the attack, while one of the two Junkers Ju 88s escorting the Italian fleet was shot down by a Fairey Fulmar.
 Iachino broke off the pursuit at 12:20, retiring towards his own air cover at Taranto.

 A second aerial attack at 15:09 surprised the Italians; Lieutenant-Commander John Dalyell-Stead (DSO) was able to fly his Albacore to within 1,000m of Vittorio Veneto before releasing a torpedo which hit her outer port propeller and caused 4000 LT of flooding.
 Dalyell-Stead and his crew were killed when their aircraft was shot down by anti-aircraft fire from the battleship.
 The ship stopped while the damage was repaired, but she was able to get under way again at 16:42, making 19 kn.
 Cunningham heard of the damage to Vittorio Veneto, and started a pursuit.

 A third attack by six Albacores and two Fairey Swordfish of 826 and 828 Naval Air Squadrons from Formidable and two Swordfish of 815 squadron from Crete took place between 19:36 and 19:50.
 Admiral Iachino deployed his ships in three columns and used smoke, searchlights, and a heavy barrage to protect Vittorio Veneto.
 The tactics prevented further damage to the battleship, but one torpedo hit Pola, which had nearly stopped to avoid running into Fiume and could not take any evasive action.
 This blow knocked out five boilers and the main steam line, causing Pola to lose electric power and drift to a stop.
 The torpedo was apparently dropped by Lieutenant Grainger Williams.
 Williams was subsequently awarded the Distinguished Service Cross, primarily for the part he played in bringing about the ensuing naval engagement.

 Unaware of Cunningham's pursuit, a squadron of cruisers and destroyers was ordered to return and help Pola.
 This squadron included Pola's sister ships, Zara and Fiume.
 The squadron did not start to return towards Pola until about an hour after the order had been given by Iachino, officially due to communication problems, while Vittorio Veneto and the other ships continued to Taranto.